Blockstream/docs/liquid/node_setup.rst

 The liquidd, liquid-qt and liquid-cli applications will all use a configuration file named liquid.conf.
 The liquid.conf file tells liquidd and liquid-qt which network to connect to and can set a number of different behaviours within the applications.
 It also tells them what credentials must be provided in order to accept an RPC request.
 The liquid-cli application uses the configuration file to obtain the correct credentials in order to communicate with liquidd or liquid-qt using RPC.

-When you start either of the three applications you can provide a ``datadir`` path.
+When you later start either of the three applications you can provide a ``datadir`` path.
 The path you provide tells the applications which directory to use to:

 * Obtain RPC authentication data (user, password, port).